 as a founder and director for 8 years.
 Since 2016 she is a member of Ukraine-Poland Presidential Advisory Committee.

 Her journalistic experience covers almost 15 years of work as international policy observer and editor.
-She is an author of numerous articles in Ukrainian and foreign media outlets (including The New York Times, The International Herald Tribune, Gazeta Wyborcza, Moscow Times), and interviews, including the first and the only in the moment interview of US president given to a Ukrainian journalist.
+She is an author of numerous articles in Ukrainian and foreign media outlets (including The New York Times, The Financial Times, Politico, Gazeta Wyborcza, Moscow Times), and interviews, including the first and the only in the moment interview of US president given to a Ukrainian journalist.
 Alyona is a contributor to Kyiv’s influential Mirror Weekly newspaper for more than 15 years.
 She also keeps a blog at the most popular Ukrainian web-site “Ukrainska Pravda” which used to be entitled “Euroatlanticist diary”.

-In June 2017, she received a state award from Ukraine’s President Poroshenko for her input in Ukraine’s European integration process.
+In June 2017, she received a state award for her input in Ukraine’s European integration process.

 Research interests: perception of Ukraine in the EU, regional security, Euro-Atlantic integration, Ukraine’s relations with Poland, the USA and Germany.

 Sergiy Solodkyy, First Deputy Director of the New Europe Center, is an expert in foreign policy, international relations, and security.
 Previously, he worked at the Institute of World Policy (2010-2017).
 Solodkyy graduated from the Westminster University majoring in International Relations and also from the Institute of Journalism of the Taras Shevchenko National University of Kyiv.
 Since 1999 he has served as an editor of international news desks at the leading Ukrainian newspapers “The Day”, “Gazeta 24”, and “Glavred”.